JacksonWuxs/DaPy/README.md

 continuously improving according to the data analysis process.

-If you think DaPy is interesting or helpful, don't forget to share DaPy to your frineds!
+If you think DaPy is interesting or helpful, don't forget to share DaPy with your frineds!
 If you have any suggestions, please tell us with "Issues".
 Besides, giving us a 'Star' will be the best way to encourage us!